 The navionics are by Raymarine and there is a radar system (not currently fitted but available).

-BSS for inland waterways all in date.
+BSS and Thames EA licence all in date.
 Please ask to see all maintenance records.